TymekDev/byocss/navbar.md

 ---

 [byocss](https://sr.ht/~tymek/byocss) by default provides a navbar that contains only the site title.
-There are a few different approaches on how other elements can be included in the navbar.
+There are a few approaches on how other elements can be included in the navbar.
-Read on and pick one that suits you the best!
+Read on and pick the one that suits you the best!

 # Configuration
 ## Using `sectionPagesMenu` Key